 - ICEP applications must be submitted in advance of the planned activity

-- No applications for retroactive activities will be considered for reimbursement*
+- Applications for retroactive activities will NOT be considered or reviewed.

 To apply for ICEP funding, applicants must complete and submit a STEP registration online at californiaexport.org/register.
 Companies must select “Individual Company Export Promotion” from the list of activities in the application otherwise the application is incomplete.